FlashFill is an amazing tool which helps you to concatenate, merge, or split text in cells without using a single formula. 😎😍😍

 In this example, you want column D to show the concatenation of the columns A, B & C. For the first row, you manually type Mr Thomas Smith into cell D2.

-Hit the Enter key and all cells are filled in a flash.
-8-)
+Hit Enter and all the other cells are filled with the same rules 😎😎😎

 When you have a lot of data in one column and you want to split it into several columns, FlashFill can help you with that, too.
 Here, you have a list of addresses.
 Unfortunately, each address is in only one cell.